Janice Huff: Career

-In April 1991, Janice went on to the NBC affiliate, KRON in San Francisco where she was an on-air meteorologist and hosted "Bay Area's Best Bets."
-While at KRON, Huff was also named a "Clean Air Hero" by the American Lung Association for her work in promoting cleaner air and healthier lungs.
+In April 1991, she went on to the NBC affiliate, KRON in San Francisco where she was an on-air meteorologist and hosted "Bay Area's Best Bets."
+While at KRON, she was also named a "Clean Air Hero" by the American Lung Association for her work in promoting cleaner air and healthier lungs.

-In 1992, Huff introduced the nationally syndicated "Weather School" program to the Bay Area, which promotes science education with an emphasis on meteorology.
+In 1992, she introduced the nationally syndicated "Weather School" program to the Bay Area, which promotes science education with an emphasis on meteorology.